 When are check flight reports required?

-EASA aircraft being imported from Non-EU Countries (currently referred to as SHINE (Second Hand Imported aircraft from a Non-EU state)) require an airworthiness review to be carried out and presented to the CAA at the time of survey.
-EASA Part M, M.A.904 and AMC include a check flight report as part of the documentation needed to support the airworthiness review.
+Used Part 21 aircraft being imported into the UK require an airworthiness review to be carried out and presented to the Civil Aviation Authority (CAA) at the time of survey.
+UK Regulation (EU) No.1321/2014 Part M, M.A.904 and AMC include a check flight report as part of the documentation needed to support the airworthiness review.

-EASA has agreed that UK oversight of light sport aircraft with an EASA Permit to Fly will include Check Flights as part of the EASA process.
+UK registered light sport aircraft with a Part 21 Permit to Fly will include Check Flights as part of the issue process.
 Consequently, for initial issue of the Permit to Fly for the first-of-type on the UK Register, or subsequent aircraft with significant differences, a Check Flight will be required.

-Used non-EASA aircraft being imported into the UK will require a check flight as part of the national CofA / permit to fly issue in accordance with BCAR, section A, chapter A3-1 and A3-7 as applicable.
+Used non-Part 21aircraft being imported into the UK will require a check flight as part of the national CofA / permit to fly issue in accordance with BCAR, section A, chapter A3-1 and A3-7 as applicable.

-For the initial issue of a C of A or Permit to Fly to be issued to a non-EASA aircraft it is necessary for the CAA to determine that the individual aircraft conforms to its type certification standard and is airworthy.
-To establish this, a Check Flight is required to be completed satisfactorily prior to the initial issue of the C of A or Permit to Fly.
+For the initial issue of a C of A or Permit to Fly to be issued to a non-Part 21 aircraft it is necessary for the Civil Aviation Authority (CAA) to determine that the individual aircraft conforms to its type certification standard and is airworthy.
+To establish this, a satisfactory Check Flight is required to be completed prior to the initial issue of the C of A or Permit to Fly.

-Due to the increasing number of different aircraft standards and large number of Supplemental Type Certificates appearing on both EASA and non-EASA aircraft types, the CAA will no longer provide check flight schedules for the majority of aircraft types.
-Where a check flight is required it is recommended the operator contacts the applicable Type Certificate holder to obtain the appropriate schedule.
+Due to the increasing number of different aircraft standards and large number of Supplemental Type Certificates appearing on both Part 21 and non-Part 21 aircraft types, the Civil Aviation Authority (CAA) will no longer provide check flight schedules for the majority of aircraft types.
+Where a check flight is required, it is recommended the operator contacts the applicable Type Certificate holder to obtain the appropriate schedule.